-Those using Windows 10 OS platform may come across this rather strange issue where they can see this random device called Austin-Amazon KAUFWI on the Network.
+Those using Windows 10 or windows 11 OS platform may come across this rather strange issue where they can see this random device called Austin-Amazon KAUFWI on the Network.
 For instance, if you are connected to a WiFi network, it may show up in the same list of networks.
 When you right-click on it and open its Properties Windows, it will open as for eg. Austin Properties.
 Under the Network device, you can hardly see any details except the manufacturer name which is Amazon and the Model/Model numbers as KAUFWI.

 While many may think their system has been hacked, it appears that Austin the name of the motherboard of Amazon devices like Kindle, Fire, etc. Also, KAUFWI is a system (Linux-based) used by developers for carrying out functions like Device detection.
 Nevertheless, it can be annoying and a bit scary to find a random device under network, reading a question on the security of your system.